Defenses to Federal and State Asset Forfeiture

 Asset forfeiture is where the police or a law enforcement unit confiscates assets or property that is alleged to have been used in a crime, or it is going to be used to commit one.
 The purpose of asset forfeiture is to interrupt criminal activities.
 However, the law still protects citizens from unlawful property confiscation.

 Mostly, this form of crime prevention is used to make the accused bend to the will of the law enforcers.
 Anyone faced with property confiscation should, therefore, be willing to hire an attorney who is well versed the in such matters.
 Explained in this article are the various defenses that can be used in such a case.
+If you are convicted, you might want to consider appealing the crime and speaking to a federal criminal appeals lawyer.

 Illegal Search and Confiscation of Property